Table of Contents

 - Why are tables in WordPress practical

-- How to use Table block and create table in WordPress (without plugin)
+- How to use Table block and create a table in WordPress (without plugin)

 - Table block settings in toolbar

-- Extra tip: How to insert table next to the image
+- Extra tip: How to insert a table next to the image

 Tables have universal usage in Posts and Pages.
 Basic functionality is to organize data or numbers.
 Tables are also beneficial for bloggers.
 For example travel bloggers can compare prices for individual destinations.
 Food bloggers can easily create list of ingredients or required quantity.

 - As a first thing you need to insert WordPress Table block.
-You can do it by clicking on “+” that is located in top bar or anywhere within editor.
-After that you can choose particular block.
+You can do it by clicking on “+” that is located in the top bar or anywhere within the editor.
+After that, you can choose a particular block.

-- After adding Table block to your page or post, you have to set basic settings such as number of columns and rows.
+After adding Table block to your page or post, you have to set basic settings such as the number of columns and rows.